Search this site

 An EIS system’s minimum impedance characteristic can be measured via a shorted lead test.
 The cell leads are shorted together and a galvanostatic EIS spectrum is recorded.
 The excitation current is usually the maximum current allowed in the system.

-Figure 1 shows the arrangement of cell leads Gamry uses to record accurate shorted-lead spectra.
-The current-carrying leads (red and green) are both bolted to a copper block.
-The voltage sense leads (blue and white) are connected to a post with no current flow through it.
+Figure 1 shows the cell lead arrangement Gamry uses to record accurate shorted lead spectra.
+The current carrying leads (red and green leads) are both bolted to a copper block.
+The voltage sense leads (blue and white leads) are connected to a post with no current flow through it.
 The resistance of the copper block is not measured when you use this lead arrangement.

-Figure 1.
-Shorted-lead test fixture.
-Sense leads are connected at top left, current leads at bottom right.
+Figure 1 Shorted lead test fixture.
+Sense leads are connected at top, current leads at bottom

 The sense leads should be twisted together to minimize loop area for magnetic coupling.
-The sense leads should be kept far away from the current-carrying leads.
-This minimizes mutual-inductance errors.
-The mutual inductance effect is not very reproducible from one set-up to the next.
+The sense leads should be kept far away from the current carrying leads.
+This minimizes mutual inductance errors.
+Note that the mutual inductance effect is not very reproducible from one set-up to the next.

 Shorted Lead Results